wgsl-tooling-wg/wesl-spec/README.md

 When I import foo, and it uses a type FooBar, then FooBar is implicitly imported as well.
 However, the user cannot type "FooBar" in the source code, because it hasn't been explicitly imported.

+alias vec2f = u32; is probably valid WGSL code, and can very much screw up code that comes after it.

 1. Replace mdule names in code with ???